RediSearch/RediSearch/docs/docs/Quick_Start.md

 ## Index JSON documents

-In addition to Redis hashes, you can index and search JSON documents if your database has both RediSearch and [RedisJSON](/docs/stack/json) enabled.
+In addition to Redis hashes, you can index and search JSON documents if your database has both Search and Query, and [JSON](/docs/stack/json) enabled.
 If you have a Redis Stack database, it automatically includes both modules.

-To learn how to use RediSearch with JSON documents, see [Indexing JSON documents](/docs/stack/search/indexing_json).
+To learn how to use Search and Query with JSON documents, see [Indexing JSON documents](/docs/stack/search/indexing_json).